Resilient Distributed Vector Consensus Using Centerpoints: Introduction

-ADRC is an iterative algorithm, and in each iteration, a normal node needs to compute some point in the convex hull of points corresponding to its normal neighbors' states.
-To compute such a point, which is referred to as the \emph{safe point}, authors in \cite{park2017fault} utilize the idea of \emph{Tverberg partition} of points in $\mathbb{R}^d$ (discussed in Section \ref{sec:ADRC}).
+Various resilient vector consensus algorithms have been proposed in the literature, for instance, see \cite{park2017fault,Vaidya:2013:BVC:2484239.2484256,vaidya2014iterative,mendes2015multidimensional,park2013worst,yan2020resilient,yan2019safe}.
+The main idea in these algorithms is that each normal agent updates its state iteratively by computing a state (point in $\mathbb{R}^d$) that is guaranteed to lie in the \emph{interior of the convex hull of its normal neighbors'} states.
+Since a normal agent cannot distinguish between its normal and adversarial neighbors, computing such a point, which is often referred to as the \emph{safe point}, is the primary challenge in these consensus algorithms.
+To compute a safe point, previous works \cite{park2017fault,mendes2015multidimensional} have utilized the idea of \emph{Tverberg partition} of points in $\mathbb{R}^d$ (discussed in Section \ref{sec:ADRC}).
 We argue that instead of computing Tverberg partition, it is better to use the notion of \emph{centerpoint} in $\mathbb{R}^d$ to compute safe points.
-A centerpoint has been known to the discrete geometry community for a long time, and it's properties and generalizations are still an active topic of research \cite{shabbir2014some,mustafa2015k}.
-A centerpoint essentially extends the notion of median in higher dimensions.
-We show that safe points, as used in ADRC algorithm, are essentially the interior centerpoints.
-This perspective provides a complete characterization of safe points, and hence allows us to improve the resilience bound of the algorithm.
-Moreover, it is shown in \cite{park2017fault} that if there are at most $n_{f_i}$ adversaries in the neighborhood of normal node $i$, then $|\mathcal{N}_i| \ge (n_{f_i} + 1) (d+1) $ is sufficient (theoretically) to compute a safe point, and hence, achieve resilient consensus.
-However, using the centerpoint characterization, we show that $|\mathcal{N}_i| \ge~(n_{f_i} + 1) (d+1) $ is in fact, also necessary to compute a safe point.
+We show that safe point is essentially an interior centerpoint of the neighbors' states.
+This perspective provides a complete characterization of safe points, and hence allows us to improve the resilience bound of the vector consensus algorithms.
+A centerpoint has been known to the discrete geometry community for a long time, and its properties and generalizations are still an active topic of research \cite{shabbir2014some,mustafa2015k}.
 We summarize our contributions below: